-We fit a large collection of E^{rec}{ν} and Q^2{rec} distributions: two data sets K2K-I and K2K-IIa, each with one-track, two-track QE, and two-track non-QE subsamples, a total of 242 bins.
+We fit a large collection of E{ν}^{rec} and Q{rec}^2 distributions: two data sets K2K-I and K2K-IIa, each with one-track, two-track QE, and two-track non-QE subsamples, a total of 242 bins.
 The Monte Carlo predictions for these data sets are computed separately using a MC sample that is more than 15 times larger than the data.
 The free parameters for the flux at each energy are common to both data sets, as is the overall normalization factor, the non-QE/QE ratio and proton rescattering.
-There are separate 2-track to 1-track migration parameter for each data set, ten parameters in total.
+There are separate 2-track to 1-track migration parameters for each data set, ten parameters in total.

 These last three parameters are constrained by adding a term to the chisquare.
-A reweighting or migration is computed and a systematic error for each of these, assumed to be approximately gaussian, is estimated from studies of the detector and interaction Monte Carlo simulations.
-As the fit is performed, a chisquare is evaluated, assuming this gaussian shape and error, and is added to the total chisquare.
+A reweighting or migration is computed and a systematic error for each of these, assumed to be approximately Gaussian, is estimated from studies of the detector and interaction Monte Carlo simulations.
+As the fit is performed, a chisquare is evaluated, assuming this Gaussian shape and error, and is added to the total chisquare.
 The total degrees of freedom is thus (242+3) chisquare terms - 10 parameters = 235 degrees of freedom.

 Proton rescattering is taken to be uncertain by \pm 20% from the nominal value used in the NEUT Monte Carlo simulation.
-A reweighting of events is calculated from a second full-detector Monte Carlo simulation using 80% of the proton reinteraction cross sections, and the systematic error parameter is used to interpolate between these data samples.
-This reweighting has the primary effect of increasing or decreasing the number of QE events in the two-track sample, by up to +4.5% for the 80% case.
-The actual effect on the fit is to increase or decrease the number of events in the QE enhanced sample because only that part of the two-track sample has high QE purity.
+A reweighting of events is calculated from a second full-detector Monte Carlo simulation using 80% of the proton reinteraction cross sections, and the system-